benmvp/slides/md/2016-es6-developer-week.md

 - For our final feature, let's revisit class factories
 - Remember we're passing a big object literal that contains the class configuration
 - Defining a `Car` class that has an `evaluate` method
-- Within the method we define `value` & `condition` variables and some computation to determine their values
+- Within the method we pass in `condition` & define the `value` variable
+- There is some computation to determine `value`
 - The result of `evaluate` is returning an object literal with keys the same as the variable name
+- There's nothing _really_ wrong with this but...

 /////